The Imposter Syndrome Intensive

 ART works differently.
 You’re fully awake and aware the entire time: no trance, no hypnosis, no suggestibility.
 Instead of replacing beliefs through suggestion and repetition, ART uses guided eye movements and a technique called Voluntary Image Replacement to change how your brain has stored the memories that are driving the problem.
 The processing happens during the session itself, not over weeks of listening to a recording afterward.

-ART is also recognized by SAMHSA and used by the VA, with a clinical research base that’s distinct from what’s available for RTT.
+ART is also recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA), and used by the Veteran’s Affairs, with a clinical research base that’s distinct from what’s available0 for RTT.

 • EFT involves tapping on acupressure points on the face and body while focusing on a distressing thought or memory.
 The idea is that tapping calms the body’s stress response and reduces the emotional charge around negative beliefs.
 Many coaches use it as a self-regulation tool, either with a practitioner or on their own.